 Polylite PLA lasted slightly longer than previous test subjects.
 It only broke after the third bend.

-And PolyMax PLA was the last to be bent, and it was a very pleasant surprise.
-It withstood almost full flexion without any problems, even without a hint of kink.
-Just as calmly, he withstood the bend in the opposite direction.
-And so over and over and over again.
+And PolyMax PLA was the last to be bent, and it was a pleasant surprise.
+The material withstood almost full flexion without any problems, even without a hint of kink.
+It also withstood the bend in the opposite direction.
 In the place of the bend, the plastic just stretched a little, while not bursting or breaking.

-Only after a couple of dozen bends, signs of destruction began to appear on the part.
+Only after a couple of dozen bends did signs of destruction began to appear on the part.
 At the same time, the part did not break until the end.
 It was possible to break it a little only when twisting it.

 Since we do not have specialized equipment for measuring this mechanical characteristic, we had to improvise.
 We dropped the sledgehammer on the printed models (100% coverage).
 It is difficult to call this test absolutely objective, but we still managed to obtain comparative data.